digital-work-lab/literature-review-seminar/docs/day_1_teaching_notes_intro.md

 - Make sure that the topics and student interests receive enough attention

 My background: phd, publications, postdoc and phd seminar, guy pare: mentor and SE, colrev, jit award
-photo: montreal with its many universities: all sending phd students to the literature review seminar

 ## Why literature reviews are exciting (I)

-This slide is more on the reaction, the next more on active contributions
+This slide is more on how LRs help us to react to rising demands (the next more on active contributions)

 sheer volume of research:
 - our capacity to synthesize it will become much more important